scipy/scipy/doc/source/dev/roadmap.rst

 In addition to making use of NumPy protocols like ``__array_function__``, we can make use of these protocols in SciPy as well.
-That will make it possible to (re)implement SciPy functions like, e.g., those in ``scipy.signal`` for Dask or GPU arrays (see
-`NEP 18 - use outside of NumPy <http://www.numpy.org/neps/nep-0018-array-function-protocol.html#use-outside-of-numpy>`__).
-NumPy's features in this areas are still evolving, see e.g. `NEP 37 - A dispatch protocol for NumPy-like modules <https://numpy.org/neps/nep-0037-array-module.html>`__, and SciPy is an important "client" for those features.
+That will make it possible to (re)implement SciPy functions like, e.g., those in ``scipy.signal`` for Dask or GPU arrays (see :ref:`NEP 18 - use outside of NumPy <NEP18>`).
+NumPy's features in this areas are still evolving, see e.g. :ref:`NEP 37 - A dispatch protocol for NumPy-like modules <NEP37>`, and SciPy is an important "client" for those features.